dwinter/shell-genomics/_episodes/05-writing-scripts.md

 machine, not your local one.

 ### Moving files between your laptop and your instance

+We will not cover teh following sections in the workshopa s most of you do not have acess to a server to use these commands.
+However, I've included them in the notes as they are very useful commands.

 What if the data you need is on your local computer, but you need to get it *into* the cloud?
 There are also several ways to do this, but it's *always* easier